openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3.md

 return the equivalent set of role assignments that would be included in the token response of a project scoped token.

-An example response for an API call with the query_string `effective` specified is given below:
+An example response for an API call with the query parameter `effective` specified is given below:

 Response: